farmOS/farmOS/docs/index.md

 **
 farmOS is a web-based application for farm management, planning, and record keeping.
-It is developed by a community of volunteers and aims to provide a standard platform for farmers, developers, and researchers to build upon.
+It is developed by a community of farmers, developers, researchers, and organizations with the aim of providing a standard platform for agricultural data collection and management.
 **

 The farmOS server is built on top of [Drupal], which makes it [modular],